 The disturbing documentary God Knows Where I Am tells the story of Linda Bishop, and her death after being released from a state psychiatric hospital.
 The film includes readings from Linda's journal, and commentary from people who knew her, including her sister and her daughter.
 Their words powerfully captured the pain and frustration of a … Continue reading God Knows Where I Am: Death by mental illness

-This week's round of TED Talk picks are focused on trauma and come from a diverse range of experiences.
+This week's TED Talk picks are focused on trauma and come from a diverse range of experiences.
 Nadine Burke Harris: How Childhood Trauma Affects Health Across a Lifetime https://embed.ted.com/talks/nadine_burke_harris_how_childhood_trauma_affects_health_across_a_lifetime In this talk, Nadine Burke Harris passionately addresses the findings of the Adverse Childhood Experiences (ACEs) study.
-This study found a significant … Continue reading TED Talks on Trauma
+This study found a significant correlation between number of … Continue reading TED Talks on Trauma

 Lately I've been sharing some of the TED Talks that I've found particularly informative and inspiring.
 In this post, I'm focusing on talks that challenge the stigma related to mental illness.
-Sangu Delle: There's No Shame In Taking Care of Your Mental Health https://embed.ted.com/talks/sangu_delle_there_s_no_shame_in_taking_care_of_your_mental_health Sangu Delle speaks about the stigma of being an … Continue reading TED Talks on mental health stigma
+Sangu Delle: There's No Shame In Taking Care of Your Mental Health https://embed.ted.com/talks/sangu_delle_there_s_no_shame_in_taking_care_of_your_mental_health Sangu Delle speaks about the stigma of being an African … Continue reading TED Talks on Mental Health Stigma

-Here are a few great TED Talks I've found on a variety of topics related to mental illness.
+Here are a few great TED Talks I've found on a variety of topics related to mental health and illness.
 Eleanor Longden: The Voices in My Head https://embed.ted.com/talks/eleanor_longden_the_voices_in_my_head A psychiatrist once told Eleanor Longden that she would be better off having cancer than a psychotic illness, because it would be more curable.
-Having the voice she … Continue reading TED Talks: A Mental Health Hodgepodge
+Having the … Continue reading TED Talks: Mental Health & Illness

 Here are some great #TEDTalks related to #depression and #preventsuicide

 Mental illness stigma comes from many places and in many forms.
-Stigma often invalidates the experience of those of us with mental illness, and one of the ways this can happen is through the pathologization of normalcy.
-By this I mean inflating the significance of "normal" emotions and minimizing the significance of mental illness to … Continue reading Stigma and the pathologization of normal
+Stigma often invalidates the experience of those of us with mental illness, and one of the ways this can happen is by pathologizing normal experience.
+By this I mean inflating the significance of "normal" emotions and minimizing the significance of mental illness to make … Continue reading Stigma and Pathologizing Normal Human Experience